condemil/gist/README.md

     You can enter https proxy here
     Format: "http://user:pass@proxy:port"

-*   `"enterprise": false`

-    Set this to true if you want to use a enterprise version of github instead of github.com

-*   `"url": ""`
+*   `"api_url": ""`

     Set the url of the enterprise version of github you want to use.
-Leave this blank if the enterprise option is set to false.
+Defaults to github.com

 *   `"max_gists": 100`